smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Fldigi

-Here are some screenshots from fldigi's spectrum scope while receiving.
+Here are some screenshots from fldigi's spectrum scope while receiving data over FM via a repeater.
+The spikes on the left are PL tones.

 ![8psk500f]({{ site.baseurl }}/images/teensy-radio-interface/8psk500f.jpg)
 *8PSK500F*